K-M-Shehan/manimations/README.md

 ```bash
 uv run manim scenes/fileName.py sceneName -pqh
 ```
-Don't forget to replace SceneName with the actual scene name and fileName with the actual file name.
+Don't forget to replace sceneName with the actual scene name and fileName with the actual file name.